Logan Scamfer

 Fieldwork

-• May 2023: Boise, ID — 1 km geophone deployment for a seismic reflection survey
+• 2023: Boise, ID — Assisted in a 144-channel seismic reflection survey (1 km geophone deployment)

 About Me

 Thanks for stopping by my website!
-I am a Year-Round Graduate Intern at Sandia National Laboratories and recently completed my M.S. in Earth System Science (Solid Earth Geophysics) at the University of Alaska Fairbanks.
+I am an R&D Post-Masters Intern at Sandia National Laboratories and recently completed my M.S. in Earth System Science (Solid Earth Geophysics) at the University of Alaska Fairbanks.
 I am originally from Washington State, where I developed a passion for the outdoors and an interest in the Earth that ultimately led me to pursue a degree in geosciences.
 I earned my B.S. in Geoscience with an emphasis in Geophysics from Boise State University in 2023 and moved to Alaska in early 2024 to begin graduate studies.
 While at Boise State, I was fortunate to participate in an undergraduate research project with Dr. Jake Anderson, where I was first introduced to the field of infrasound.
 That experience sparked a lasting interest in acoustics that led me to pursue graduate research at UAF under Dr. David Fee.
 My research has been primarily focused on acoustic-seismic coupling and meteor infrasound, but I am broadly interested in using seismoacoustics to study anything that produces wiggles!
 Outside of work, I enjoy hiking, skiing, and playing guitar.

 Contact